ahmad-PH/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a B.Sc. student at [University of Tehran](https://ut.ac.ir/en) majoring in computer engineering with a focus of software.
+I am a B.Sc. student at [University of Tehran](https://ut.ac.ir/en) majoring in computer engineering with a focus on software.
+I am currently working on my bachelor's thesis on the subject of [adversarial examples](https://openai.com/blog/adversarial-example-research/) under the supervision of [Dr. Araabi](https://ece.ut.ac.ir/en/~araabi).

 (Currently Writing my Bio!
 So it's not complete yet :))